Table of Contents

 1. Dusting with a Soft Brush or Cloth

 To clean the sofa, firstly, choose a soft-bristled brush or a clean microfiber cloth.
-Microfiber cloths are really effective because they have fine fibers that can trap and hold dust.
+Microfiber cloths are particularly effective because they have fine fibres that can trap and hold dust.
+Soft brushes are ideal for fine fabrics as they gently remove dirt without causing damage.

 2. Use a Lint Roller for Pet Hair and Small Particles

 To use a lint roller, simply unroll the sticky paper and gently press it onto the fabric of your sofa.
 The adhesive will pick up pet hair, lint, and even small dust particles.
-Once the paper becomes full, peel it off and discard it, then continue with a fresh sheet until your sofa is hair-free.
+Once the paper is full, peel it off and discard it, then continue with a fresh sheet until your sofa is hair-free.

 3. Spot Cleaning Stains with Mild Soap and Water

 Start by mixing a small amount of mild dish soap with lukewarm water.
-Test the solution on a hidden part of the sofa’s fabric to ensure it doesn’t cause any fading or damage.
-Once you’re confident it’s safe, dip a clean cloth into the soapy water, wring it out to remove excess moisture, and gently blot over the stained area.
+Test the solution on a hidden part of the sofa’s fabric to ensure it won’t cause fading or

 4. Baking Soda for Deodorizing and Stain Removal